kosson/ojs-tools/ojsxml/README.md

 - ojsxml code was refactored to use Composer.
 Now you may launch the command from anywhere you like (as part of scripts)
 - `process-issue.sh` Bash script will do all the heavy lifting for you, and skip all the boring steps.
 See in documentation above

+11 Mar, 2025

+- ojsxml README has been completed with the necessary steps to be taken in order to import the XML file in OJS.